Hualapai Mountain Park is 15 miles from Kingman, AZ

 - Restroom available near the trailhead

 - 16 rustic cabins and over 70 tent campsites available in the Hualapai Mountain Park.
-They recommend making reservations during summer months.
+They recommend making reservations during the summer months.